Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 ### format

 The `format` command formats the Alluxio master and all its workers.

-TODO: this doesn't make sense; adding -s will only run format if the UFS is local? or does -s also format the UFS assuming it is local and not exists?
 If `-s` specified, only format if under storage is local and does not already exist

 Running this command on an existing Alluxio cluster deletes everything persisted in Alluxio, including cached data and any metadata information.
 Data in under storage will not be changed.

 Warning: `format` is required when you run Alluxio for the first time.
 `format` should only be called while the cluster is not running.

 ```bash